JohnNepArcilla/BlockchainCarRenta/README.md

 truffle migrate --reset

-move the CarRentalService.json file from the build/contracts to src contracts
+move the CarRentalService.json file from the build/contracts to src/contracts

 npm start